mattoattacko/NPM_Task_Runner/README.md

 #### Requirements:
  Uglify-js & Mocha are required dependencies.
 Use <$npm install> to add them to your local machine once you have downloaded this project.

+ Use the index.html located in the build/ folder (not the one in the src/ folder) to view the actual dice simulator.